Exchange National Bank (Norfolk, VA)

 Article Text

-In the United States Circuit Court in Norfolk last week, Judge Hughes presiding, the grand jury presented bills of indictment for misapplying the funds of the suspended Exchange National bank against the following parties: John B. Whitehead, president; George M. Bain, jr., cashier; Thomas A. Bain and R. T. K. Bain.
-Indictments for false entry were presented against John B. Whitehead, George M. Bain, jr., Orlando Wind. sor and C. E. Jenkins."
-It has been some months since the defaults for which these men are now indicted were made public, but all of them being of the best people they could not be touched ill after election.
+Misapplying Funds.
+NORFOLK, Va., November 13.-In the United States Circuit Court to-day, the Grand Jury presented bills of indictment for misapplying funds of the suspended Exchange National Bank. against the following parties.
+John B. Whitehead, President; George M. Bain, Cashier; Thomas A. Bain and R. K. Bain.
+Indictments for false entry were also presented against John B. Whitehead, George M. Bain, Jr., Orlando Windsor and C. E. Jenks.

 Article from Peninsula Enterprise, March 6, 1886